smithapitla/apache-kafka/README.md

 # Apache Kafka as a messaging system

   Producers
-Broker, Topics
+  Cluster, Broker, Topics
   Consumers

-# Apache Kafka Cluster
+#### Apache Kafka Cluster
 A group of Kafka brokers.

-# Apache Zookeeper
+#### Apache Zookeeper
+Centralized service for maintaining metadata about a cluster of distributed nodes.
+Distributed system consisting of multiple nodes is called an "ensemble"

-# Distributed Systems
+#### Characteristic of Distributed Systems
-Consistes of multiple workers or nodes(kafka brokers).
+  Consists of multiple workers or nodes that has roles(Controllers, Leaders, Followers, Peers).
+  Provides reliability through replication.
+  Consensus or Gossip  based communication.

-Controller
+Duties of Controller

 1. Attendance
 2. Work Items